Friday, December 4, 2009

 ABOUT THE BOOK

-If you would like to read the first chapter of Loss Of Carrier, go HERE
+If you would like to read the first chapter of The Curious Case of the Missing Figurehead, go HERE

 This week, the